Data Sources

 Every source in Scholise links to verifiable external records:

-- DOI resolution — clicking a DOI link resolves to the publisher's landing page via doi.org.
+- Paper ID resolution — clicking a paper ID link resolves to the publisher's landing page via doi.org.

-- Publisher information — Crossref provides publisher and member details for each registered DOI.
+- Publisher information — publisher metadata sources provide publisher and member details for each registered paper ID.

-- OpenAlex work page — each source has a corresponding OpenAlex record with full bibliographic detail, citation graphs, and related works.
+- Database work page — each source has a corresponding academic database record with full bibliographic detail, citation graphs, and related works.

 We encourage users to follow these links to verify any source before relying on it in their work.

-- Metadata quality depends on what publishers register with Crossref and what OpenAlex indexes.
+- Metadata quality depends on what publishers register and what academic databases index.
 Some fields (abstracts, affiliations) may be incomplete.

 - Very recent publications may take days or weeks to appear in either database.